mukaz4god/Kioptrix-Box-Gain-Root-Access/README.md

 # Kioptrix Box
 The repository demostrates how to gain root access into the kioptrix box.
-Note:  The rule of engaagement to to acquire at least two ways to gain "root" access to the target machine.
+Note:  The rule of engaagement to gain "root" access to the target machine.
 Let's get started.
 Username: john
 Password: TwoCows2